mkt1412/GraspGPT_public/README.md

 To run any of the demo scripts below, download the pre-trained models [here](https://gatech.box.com/s/ks9krvii3fwwayf9kcsvvuaqvqg7ac6p) and put them in the `checkpoints` folder.

 ## Demo
-We provide two types of demos: (1) database version, where GraspGPT uses the pre-generated natural language descriptions for task-oriented grasp pose prediction, (2) interactive version, where GraspGPT interacts with an LLM via prompts to generate language descriptions for task-oriented grasping.
+We provide two types of demos:
+* **Database version**, where GraspGPT uses the pre-generated natural language descriptions for task-oriented grasp pose prediction.
+* **Interactive version**, where GraspGPT interacts with an LLM via prompts to generate language descriptions for task-oriented grasping.

 Pre-trained models for each class and task split are provided:
 ```